MP3 to Text Converter

 Supported Recognition Languages

-Language Code Features
+Language Features

-English en Support for American and British pronunciation
+English Highest accuracy, American and British pronunciation

-German de Recognition of compound words
+German Recognition of compound words

-French fr Correct handling of elision and liaison
+French Correct handling of elision and liaison

-Spanish es Spanish and Latin American pronunciation
+Spanish Spanish and Latin American pronunciation

-Italian it Accurate stress placement
+Italian Accurate stress placement

-Portuguese pt Brazilian and European variants
+Portuguese Brazilian and European variants

-Chinese zh Tone recognition, output in characters
+Chinese Tone recognition, output in characters

-Japanese ja Recognition of kanji, hiragana, and katakana
+Japanese Recognition of kanji, hiragana, and katakana

-Korean ko Hangul recognition
+Korean Hangul recognition

+Beyond the listed ones, dozens of other languages are supported, including Dutch, Swedish, Norwegian, Finnish, Hebrew, Vietnamese, Thai, Indonesian, and many more.
 For the best results, it is recommended to select the language manually.
 Auto-detection works well for recordings where speech begins in the first few seconds, but may make errors if there is a long intro with music or noise.

 Technical Aspects of Transcription